-Page Report of Independent Registered Public Accounting Firm F-2 Consolidated Balance Sheets as of August 31, 2018 and 2017 F-3 Consolidated Statements of Operations for the years ended August 31, 2018 and 2017 F-4 Consolidated Statements of Stockholders' Equity (Deficit) for the years ended August 31, 2018 and 2017 F-5 Consolidated Statements of Cash Flows for the years ended August 31, 2018 and 2017 F-6 Consolidated Notes to the Audited Financial Statements F-7 Unaudited Interim Financial Statements Consolidated Balance Sheets as of February 28, 2019 and August 31, 2018 F-17 Consolidated Statements of Operations for the three and six months ended February 28, 2019 and 2018 F-18 Consolidated Statements of Cash Flows for the six months ended February 28, 2019 and 2018 F-21 Consolidated Notes to the Unaudited Financial Statements F-22 F-1
+Page Report of Independent Registered Public Accounting Firm F-2 Consolidated Balance Sheets as of August 31, 2019 and 2018 F-3 Consolidated Statements of Operations for the years ended August 31, 2019 and 2018 F-4 Consolidated Statements of Stockholders' Equity (Deficit) for the years ended August 31, 2019 and 2018 F-5 Consolidated Statements of Cash Flows for the years ended August 31, 2019 and 2018 F-6 Consolidated Notes to the Audited Financial Statements F-7 Unaudited Interim Financial Statements Consolidated Balance Sheets as of November 30, 2019 and August 31, 2019 F-19 • Consolidated Statements of Operations for the three months ended November 30, 2019 and 2018 F-20 Consolidated Statements of Stockholders' Equity (Deficit) for the years ended August 31, 2019 and 2018 F-21 Consolidated Statements of Cash Flows for the three months ended February 28, 2019 and 2018 F-22 Consolidated Notes to the Unaudited Financial Statements F-23 F-1

-REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM To the Shareholders and Board of Directors Artelo Biosciences, Inc. Opinion on the Financial Statements We have audited the accompanying consolidated balance sheets of Artelo Biosciences, Inc. and its subsidiaries (collectively, the "Company") as of August 31, 2018 and 2017, and the related consolidated statements of operations, stockholders' deficit, and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of August 31, 2018 and 2017, and the results of their operations and their cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

+To the Shareholders and Board of Directors of Artelo Biosciences, Inc.

+Opinion on the Financial Statements

+We have audited the accompanying consolidated balance sheets of Artelo Biosciences, Inc. and its subsidiaries (collectively, the "Company") as of August 31, 2019 and 2018, and the related consolidated statements of operations, stockholders' deficit, and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of August 31, 2019 and 2018, and the results of their operations and their cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.

 Going Concern Matter